Proquation/climate-multilingual-chatbot/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+### Common Issues

+1. **Model Loading Issues**
+   - If you encounter issues with Hugging Face models in Azure, make sure you've downloaded the models locally using the provided script
+   - Check that the models directory exists and contains the required files

+2. **Git Not Found Error in Azure**
+   - This is expected in some Azure environments.
+The application should handle this gracefully by using the local model files.

+3. **Environment Variables**
+   - Ensure all required environment variables are properly set

 ## License